Last Updated on May 16, 2023 by Matt

 Kaabo Wolf King vs Nami Burn E-2 Max

-Even though the Nami Burn E-2 Max costs significantly more than the Kaabo Wolf King (about $1800 more), they will come with identical top speeds.
-Also, even though the Nami Burn E-2 Max has better motors on paper, the Kaabo Wolf King still climbs better and has a bigger weight limit.
+Despite the Nami Burn E-2 Max costing $1800 more than the Kaabo Wolf King, both have identical top speeds.
+While the Nami Burn E-2 Max has superior motors on paper, the Kaabo Wolf King excels in climbing ability and has a higher weight limit.

 In my opinion, those two advantages, while significant, may not be enough to justify the big price difference, but if you’re after a very long-range scooter, or you simply live somewhere with lots of rain, then you may think otherwise, in which case I recommend checking out my detailed Nami Burn E-2 Max review.